 Kathleen's books fall into three main groups: American Girl mysteries and historical fiction for readers ages 8 and up; Chloe Ellefson mysteries for adults and mature teens; and American Civil War books for adults and young readers.
 In addition, she has written poetry, a young adult (YA) novel, and a non-fiction history about the American Civil War.

-Kathleen is the creator of Caroline Abbott, the newest American Girl historical character, and author of the award-winning seven book series about her.
-The latest, Traitor In The Shipyard, came out in 2013 and has been nominated for an Agatha Award as Best Traditional Children's Mystery.
+Kathleen is the creator of Caroline Abbott, the newest American Girl historical character, and author of the multiple award-winning series about her.
+The seventh book, Traitor In The Shipyard, came out in 2013 and has been nominated for an Agatha Award as Best Traditional Children's Mystery.
 It is Kathleen's fifteenth book for American Girl, and she is under contract with them for two additional (and as yet unannounced) projects.

 Kathleen created and writes the award-winning Chloe Ellefson Historic Sites mysteries from publisher Midnight Ink.
-The fourth and latest book in the series, Heritage of Darkness, is started shipping in September 2013.
-Kathleen is under contract for, and busy writing, a fifth book for publication in the fall of 2014, and Kathleen is under contract to write two more books for the series.
+The fourth and latest book in the series, Heritage of Darkness, was released in 2013.
+The fifth book, Tradition of Deceit, is set for publication in the fall of 2014, and Kathleen is under contract to write two more books for the series.

 American Civil War

 Kathleen has written five historical fiction novels for young readers, and one non-fiction history book for adults, about the Civil War.
 The latter, Too Afraid to Cry: Maryland Civilians in the Antietam Campaign, earned her a National Park Service invitation to speak at the 2012 ceremonies marking the 150th anniversary of the Battle of Antietam.